tallcoleman/power-query-collection/README.md

-# power-query-collection
+# Power Query Collection

 Useful Power Query Examples and Functions

+Additional details about each function/script can be found in the individual folders.